michael2012z/BitBible/markdown/KJV/files/Ps.md

 8. I have set the Lord always before me: because he is at my right hand, I shall not be moved.

-9. Therefore my heart is glad, and my glory rejoiceth: my flesh also shall rest in hope.rest…: Heb. dwell confidently
+9. Therefore my heart is glad, and my glory rejoiceth: my flesh also shall rest in hope.

 10. For thou wilt not leave my soul in hell; neither wilt thou suffer thine Holy One to see corruption.